Monthly talks on geopolitical issues from a European perspective

 - Johan Verbeke (http://www.egmontinstitute.be/staff/johan-verbeke/) president of Egmont- Royal Institute for International Relations.

 Kim Duchateau (B) will draw live cartoons during the talk.

-Bruegel, CEPS and EPC are all three among the solidly established European think tanks in Brussels much respected for their know-how in international and European affairs.
+European Centre for Development Policy Management, Friends of Europe and Egmont Institute are all three among the solidly established European think tanks in Brussels much respected for their know-how in international and European affairs.

 In the first part of the briefing the think tanks will present themselves, talk about their mission and their goals (and their financial resources).

 In the second part the speakers will focus on Europe and development policies.
 They will discuss the situation in Africa and the role of China.
 Issues like migration, Europa as soft power and major donor of development aid will be tackled.